Complexity of polytope diameters via perfect matchings: Proof of

-With the above considerations we are ready to finish the proof of \cref{thm:non-Hamiltonian}. \begin{proof}[Proof of \cref{thm:non-Hamiltonian}] The idea of the proof is to construct two specific matchings in $G_H$ with the following property: If one can transform one of matchings to the other by flipping less than $\frac{n}{n-1}(2h-2)$ cycles, then one can use one of these cycles to construct a Hamiltonian cycle in $H$.
+\emph{Proof of \cref{thm:non-Hamiltonian}.}\quad The idea of the proof is to construct two specific matchings in $G_H$ with the following property: If one can transform one of the matchings to the other by flipping less than $\frac{n}{n-1}(2h-2)$ cycles, then one can use one of these cycles to construct a Hamiltonian cycle in $H$.

 We start with the perfect matching $M = \{\{v_1, v_2\}\colon v\in V(H)\}$ in $G_H'$.
 We extend $M$ to the towers one after the other by using the construction of \cref{lemma:far-away-matchings}.
 For this assume we obtained $G_H$ from $G'_H$ by adding the towers $(T_1,\dots, T_r)$ in this order.
 Let $M_1^0=M_2^0=M$.
 Assume we constructed two matchings $M_1^i$ and $M_2^i$ in the graph obtained from $G'_H$ by adding the towers $(T_1,\dots, T_i)$.
 Now we can apply \cref{lemma:far-away-matchings} to extend these matchings further to $T_{i+1}$ giving rise to two matchings $M_1^{i+1}$ and $M_2^{i+1}$ in the graph obtained from $G'_H$ by adding the towers $(T_1,\dots, T_{i+1})$.
-Finally set $M_1=M_1^r$ and $M_2=M_1^r$.
+Finally set $M_1=M_1^r$ and $M_2=M_2^r$.

 Let us make the following observation that will be useful later: Consider a tower $T$ and let $G/T$ be the graph we obtain from $G_H$ when replacing the tower $T$ by a single edge.
 Then $M_1$ and $M_2$ give rise to two matchings $\tilde{M}_1^T$ and $\tilde{M}_2^T$ in $G/T$, such that applying \cref{lemma:far-away-matchings} to $\tilde{M}_1^T$ and $\tilde{M}_2^T$ gives us $M_1$ and $M_2$, respectively.
-So we can use the conclusion of \cref{lemma:far-away-matchings} for every tower $T$ simultaneously, although we constructed the matchings one tower at the time.
+So we can use the conclusion of \cref{lemma:far-away-matchings} for every tower $T$ simultaneously, although we constructed the matchings one tower at a time.

 Suppose that $M_2$ was reachable from $M_1$ by flipping the cycles $\mathcal{C} = (C_1, \dots, C_m)$ with $m< \frac{n}{n-1}(2h-2)$, i.e.\ $M_2 = M_1 \Delta C_1 \Delta C_2 \Delta \dots \Delta C_m$.
 First we consider the set $\mathcal{C}_{s}\subseteq \mathcal{C}$ of cycles, for which there is a tower completely containing this cycle.
-We have $|\mathcal{C}_s| \leq |\mathcal{C}| < 2h = t$.
+We have $|\mathcal{C}_s| \leq |\mathcal{C}| < 4h = t$.
 For every $v\in V_H$, we first introduced the edge $e_v = \{v_1,v_2\}$, on which we constructed $t$ towers.
 In particular for one of these towers, say $T_v$, no cycle of $\mathcal{C}$ is completely contained in $T_v$.

 For every $v\in V_H$ define $\mathcal{C}_v$ to be the sub-collection of $\mathcal{C}$ consisting of the cycles that touch $T_v$.
 By construction of the matchings $M_1$ and $M_2$, using \cref{lemma:far-away-matchings}, we obtain that $|\mathcal{C}_v|\geq 2h-2$ for all $v\in V$.